 New Mexico

-New Mexico legalized hemp in line with the Farm Bill with the Hemp Manufacturing Act, and so hemp delta-9 is legal in the state within the usual limit.
+New Mexico legalized hemp in line with the Farm Bill with the Hemp Manufacturing Act, so hemp delta-9 is legal in the state within the usual limit.

 New York